esy/esy/docs/getting-started.md

 esy ./_build/default/bin/Hello.exe
 ```

-Alternatively you can use `esy x <anycommand>` invocation which constructs and
+Alternatively you can use `esy x <anycommand>` invocation which constructs an
 environment where the root project is installed:

 ```shell